 Under the Right to Information Act 2009 (Qld) (RTI Act) and Information Privacy Act 2009 (Qld) (IP Act) the Information Commissioner on its own initiative or on the application of an agency, may declare a person to be a vexatious applicant1.

 This guideline is intended to help agencies and applicants understand on what basis an applicant would be declared vexatious2.
+Appendix One has more information about making a vexatious applicant declaration.

 It is recognised that declaring an applicant vexatious limits that person’s right to access government information.
 The Information Commissioner will only make such a declaration if satisfied that there is a proper basis to do so.
 The declaration can be made subject to terms and conditions.